bdchang403/Context-Analyzer/troubleshooting.md

    - If it works: Your React app is broken (Outcome 3 or 4).
    - If it fails: Your Server/Environment is broken (Outcome 1 or 2).

-## GCP Free Tier Runners
+## GCP Self-Hosted Runners

-A guide to setting up and troubleshooting self-hosted GitHub Runners on Google Cloud Platform's Free Tier (`e2-micro`).
+A guide to setting up and troubleshooting self-hosted GitHub Runners on Google Cloud Platform.

 ### 1. Setup & Deployment (The "Easy" Way)
 We have automated the deployment using scripts in the `gcp-runner/` directory.